User Guide

 Additional transaction information can then be viewed on Etherscan by clicking the transaction hash links.

-For any questions or feedback on the app, reach out to us via one of our or send us an email at hello@deep3.ai.
+For any questions or feedback on the app, reach out to us via one of our community platforms or send us an email at [email protected].